 She commands a repertoire of some of the most challenging roles written for soprano, and is a sought-after teacher and coach in Orlando, Florida.
 She has also taught at Stetson University and with the Miami Summer Music Festival at Florida International University.
 She is in demand for Master Classes all over the world and specializes in preparing young dramatic sopranos to sing the operas so closely associated with Susan's thirty eight year operatic career.

-Appearances in the 2019-2020 season include her first Katisha in The Mikado for Central Florida Vocal Arts, Gertrude in Hansel and Gretel for Teatro Lirico di Cagliari in Sardinia, Italy, Berta in The Barber of Seville for both Vero Beach Opera and Palm Beach Opera, and recitals in Vero Beach and DeLand, Florida
+Appearances in the 2019-2020 season included her first Katisha in The Mikado for Central Florida Vocal Arts, Gertrude in Hansel and Gretel for Teatro Lirico di Cagliari in Sardinia, Italy, Berta in The Barber of Seville for both Vero Beach Opera and Palm Beach Opera, and recitals in Vero Beach and DeLand, Florida

 Her 2017-2018 season included performing the Overseer in Elektra and covering Gertrude in Hansel and Gretel at the Metropolitan Opera, an All-Verdi Concert for Vero Beach Opera, and a Master Class for her alma mater, Manhattan School of Music.